Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Case in Point Paralegal Services

 Answer: Withholding rent to compel your landlord to make repairs is unlawful in Ontario.
 Instead, tenants should apply to the Landlord Tenant Board to remit their rent payments while awaiting issue resolution.
 For legal guidance tailored to your situation, contact Case in Point Paralegal Services today.

-Is It Legal For a Tenant to Withhold Payment of Rent Until Maintenance or Repair Issues Are Completed By the Landlord?
+Is a Tenant Allowed to Hold Rent Back From a Landlord Until Maintenance or Repair Issues Are Addressed By the Landlord?

-A Tenant Is Forbidden From Holding Back Rent Despite a Dispute Over Maintenance or Repairs With the Landlord.
-Instead, a Tenant May Apply to the Landlord Tenant Board For Permission to Make Rent Payments to the Landlord Tenant Board.
+It Is Unlawful and Improper For a Tenant to Withhold Rent From a Landlord.
+Instead, a Tenant May Apply to the Landlord Tenant Board to Pay Rent to the Landlord Tenant Board.

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board